infr/falldetector-public/thesis.md

 Fig. 4 - Closet opened

 ![Closet threshold](img/closet_thresh.png)
-Fig. 5 - Closet threshold
+Fig. 5 - Closet threshold (in this example there is a Gaussian blur adapted to the image) **take new pictures without the blur**

 Non-adaptive backgrounding has other challenges too, it needs re-initialization (updating of the entire background model) or otherwise changes in the background is detected as foreground.
 These problems make non-adaptive backgrounding only useful in highly-supervised tracking applications.
 (Stauffer & Grimson 1999) The re-initialization could be avoided by using the previous frame as the background model (Fig. 6), but this fails if the foreground object suddenly stops (Vacavant & Sobral 2014).